 Fruit: As Vegetables and Dessert

 Ripe fruit, on the other hand, is sweet and wondrous.
-Instead of cakes or cookies for dessert, usually a meal ends with a hot teapot and big platter of indigenous tropical fruits.
+Instead of cakes or cookies for dessert, usually a meal ends with a hot teapot and big platter of indigenous fruits.
 Slices of banana, mango, pineapple, watermelon (the redder the insides, the more good luck awarded to you!), dragonfruit, papaya, rambutans, and lychees.

 That's Not All, Folks!